May 4-6, 2026 | The Hotel UMD, College Park, Maryland

 This talk explores how the Software Acquisition Guide helps procurement teams assess suppliers’ cybersecurity practices across the software lifecycle—covering development, supply chains, deployment, and vulnerability management.

-14:00 | Your Data Their Target (Y22b) Westley McDuffie, Client Technical Advocate, IBM
+14:00 | Your Data Their Target (Y22b) Westley McDuffie, Security Evangelist, IBM

 This talk highlights how leveraging Intelligence Preparation of the Battlespace (IPB) enables proactive defense—understanding threats, predicting adversary moves, and securing critical information to maintain cyber superiority.